Chuan-Peng-Lab/Rstudio_docker/README.md

 # rstudio_docker (my working env)

-This repo is to ensure reproducibility of analyses from [Hu Chuan-Peng](huchuanpeng.com)'s team.
+This repo is to ensure reproducibility of analyses from [Hu Chuan-Peng](https://huchuanpeng.com/)'s team.
 This [tutorial](http://ropenscilabs.github.io/r-docker-tutorial/) helped me to build and maintain this repo, many thanks.

 The primary purpose of this docker image is to ensure my collaborators can run `brms` across different platforms, so that they don't need to worry about the installation problems.

 This docker image can be used for Bayesian analyses, it includes the following packages: `brms`, `cmdstanr`, `tidybayes`.
 Also, it includes `tidyverse`, `metafor`.
-I wiill include more packages in the future.
+I will include more packages in the future.
 You can also easily install new packages and save the docker images locally, please see the [tutorial](http://ropenscilabs.github.io/r-docker-tutorial/) I mentioned above.

 ## About docker